santoshshinde2012/reactjs-jointjs-example/README.md

 ## Quick Install

-Once you've downloaded the demo and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.
+Once you've downloaded the demo and installed all the prerequisites, you're just a few steps away from starting to develop your demo application.

 The demo comes pre-bundled with a `package.json` file that contain the list of modules you need to start your application.